k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 ## Using Secrets Management Services

-In order to use a Secrets Management provider, you should:
+In order to use a Secrets Management service, you should configure and set Fabric using the following 2 components:

-1. **config.ini**, Set the configuration in the config.ini file with the selected Secrets Management provider, along with access and permission details.
+1. **config.ini**.
+Set the configuration in the config.ini file with the selected Secrets Management service’s attributes, along with access and permission details.
 Read [here](/articles/26_fabric_security/04b_secret_manager_config.md) for more details.
-2. **Interface Editor**, Provision and mark the required interface connection details as those that should be taken from the Secrets Management provider, as part of the project's implementation settings.
+2. **Interface Editor**.
+Provision and mark the required interface connection details as those that should be taken from the Secrets Management service, as part of the project's implementation settings.
 Read [here](/articles/26_fabric_security/04c_secret_manager_interface.md) for more details.